Best Car Seats for Compact Cars in 2026: What Actually Fits

 Britax Poplar S Convertible Car Seat

 Britax built the Poplar S at 17 inches wide so three of them fit across most compact back seats.
 ClickTight makes the install nearly idiot-proof: thread the belt, lift the lid, close it.
-It rear-faces to 65 lbs, which buys you years before the forward-facing switch.
-The trade is weight (28 lbs) and no airplane approval.
+It rear-faces to 50 lbs, which buys you years before the forward-facing switch.
+The trade is weight (28 lbs).
+It is FAA approved in harness mode if you fly with it.
 If your car stays your car, this is the convertible to start with.

 Graco SlimFit 3-in-1 Convertible Car Seat